 When it comes to podcasts, the most important statistic to look at is the total number of listeners for each episode.
 If you are getting a few hundred listens per episode, this is an above-average statistic and places you within the successful category.

-Thousands or even millions of listeners per episode is considered to be the top 1% of all podcasts, and this is the indication of a majorly successful podcast.
+Thousands or even millions of listeners per episode are considered to be the top 1% of all podcasts, and this is the indication of a majorly successful podcast.

 What Are Some Good Podcast Topics?